richardschoen/QshOni/README.md

 **DLTSTDOUT** - This option insures that the STDOUT IFS temp files get cleaned up after processing.
 All IFS log files get created in the /tmp/mono directory.

+**PRTSPLF** - This option holds the name of the spool file used when PRTSTDOUT = *YES.
+It's a nice way to customize the stdout log prints.

+**PRTUSRDTA** - This option holds the name of the spool file user data used when PRTSTDOUT = *YES.
+Default = *NONE.

+**PRTTXT** - This option holds the name of the spool file print txt to be used when PRTSTDOUT = *YES.
+Default = *NONE.

 # Using the QSHLOGSCAN CL command to scan the stdout outfile for the selected value after QSHEXEC has completed.